Top Dems punt on ‘defund the police’ question

 “We need to reimagine how we are achieving public safety in America,” she said, noting that cities that direct “one-third of the budget to police” instead of “public schools, job training and job creation—come on.
 We have to be honest with this.”

-Washington, D.C., Mayor Murial Bowser last week dedicated "Black Lives Matter Plaza" on a street near the White House.
+Washington, D.C., Mayor Muriel Bowser last week dedicated "Black Lives Matter Plaza" on a street near the White House.
 Later, protesters added an equals sign and the words "defund the police" to the mural.
 When asked whether she would remove the unauthorized changes to her government's street mural on ABC's "This Week," Bowser was noncommittal.

 "We certainly are very proud of the D.C. mural that we commissioned and our department of public works and local artists installed.
 It is an affirmative piece of art," she said, not answering the host's question.
 When asked again, Bowser said, "[i]t's not a part of the mural and we certainly encourage expression, but we are using the city streets for city art...
 I actually haven't had an opportunity to review it."